 In order to calculate the smart readiness indicator, a multi-criteria assessment method was formed and proposed so as to include the diverse domains and services.
 The smart readiness score of a building is a percentage of how close (or far) the building is to the maximum smart readiness that it could reach.
-According to the methodology, an accumulated SRI score can be calculated:
+According to the methodology, an accumulated SRI score can be derived as follows:

-- Inspection of the building, identification of the available smart ready services and determination of their functionality.
-This gives an impact score for each service identified and for the impact criteria that are applied in the methodology. - After the definition of the individual services impact scores, an accumulate impact score is evaluated for each of the domains applied in the methodology.
-This domain impact score is evaluated as the percentage of how close (or far) the building's individual domains' services are to theoretical maximum individual scores that could be reached. - For each impact criterion, a total impact score is then evaluated as a weighted sum of the domain impact scores.
-In this calculation, the weight of a given domain will depend on its relative importance for the considered impact. - The SRI score is then extracted as a weighted sum of the seven total impact scores.
+- Step 1: The procedure starts with the assessment of individual smart ready services.
+In detail, services available in the building are inspected and their functionality level is determined.
+For each service, this leads to an impact score for each of the aforementioned impact criteria considered in the methodology. - Step 2: After the definition of the individual services impact scores, an accumulate impact score is evaluated for each of the domains applied in the methodology.
+This domain impact score is evaluated as the percentage of how close (or far) the building's individual domains' services are to theoretical maximum individual scores that could be reached. - Step 3: For each impact criterion, a total impact score is then evaluated as a weighted sum of the domain impact scores.
+In this calculation, the weight of a given domain will depend on its relative importance for the considered impact. - Step 4: The overall SRI score is then extracted as a weighted sum of the seven total impact scores.
+A corresponding SRI class (seven classes, from <20% to >90%) is also identified.